matthewjumpsoffbuildings/pug-plain-loader/README.md

 p some normal text {{foo}} hey there
 ```

-Note that for Vue _attributes_ you should continue to wrap them in string literals, eg:
+Note that for Vue _attribute_ variables you should continue to wrap them in string literals, eg:

 ```pug
 //- correct